dmstfctn/2020/content/related matters/4.2016-19/1.The Network Ensemble/info.md

 Executed by two human operators, the performances carried out under the moniker explore the activity of local wireless networks. <span class="dc-hide-on-small">Among other locations, THE NETWORK ENSEMBLE notably performed at the Design Museum in London, Onassis Stegi in Athens and SPEKTRUM in Berlin.</span>

 THE NETWORK ENSEMBLE debuted on the Italian label NUKFM in 2016.
-In 2019 the German label MILLE PLATEAUX relesead 'Flash Demons'.
+In 2019 the German label MILLE PLATEAUX released 'Flash Demons'.